masonsbro/competitive-programming-notes/Tutorials/Brute force.md

 #### Output

 Output N lines.
 The ith line contains the ith conference Emma should give her talk at, in order to minimize her total time spent in an airplane.
-If there are multiple optimal orders, print the lexicographically smallest.
+If there are multiple optimal orders, print the lexicographically smallest (where one sequence of numbers S is lexicographically smaller than another sequence of numbers T if the first index at which S and T differ is i and S_i < T_i).

 #### Sample input